 Associate Provost for Global Education & Professor of International Studies

 Atlanta, GA 30314

-Dr. ‘Dimeji Togunde serves as the Gordon-Zeto Dean for Global Education and Professor of International Studies at Spelman College.
-As the founding Dean, his roles include providing leadership for the implementation of the College’s Strategic Planning and its Quality Enhancement Plan (QEP), also known as Spelman Going Global!, which is the center-piece of the College’s reaccreditation by the Southern Association of Colleges and Schools.
+Dr. ‘Dimeji Togunde serves as the Associate Provost for Global Education and Professor of International Studies at Spelman College.
+His roles include providing leadership for the implementation of the College’s Strategic Planning and its Quality Enhancement Plan (QEP), also known as Spelman Going Global!, which is the center-piece of the College’s reaccreditation by the Southern Association of Colleges and Schools.

 Professor Togunde also serves as the Activity Director for the G-STEM Program, an initiative funded partly by the Department of Education’s TITLE III, Part F SAFRA grant which provides international research opportunities for Spelman’s students in STEM disciplines (Sciences, Technology, Engineering and Mathematics).
 Dr. Togunde also leads the assessment of the College’s internationalization initiatives and collaborates with academic departments to encourage greater awareness of and involvement with the realities of globalization.